-- (1) Sex Offenders Two (2) probation officers supervise sex offenders in addition to other violent offenders to provide a higher level of monitoring and supervision for one of the highest risk offender populations. - (2) Domestic Violence (DV) & Other Violent Offenders Two (2) probation officers supervise domestic batterers in addition to other violent offenders. - (3) Mentally III Offenders -The chronically mentally ill population of offenders, who are not assigned to the Mental Health Court (misdemeanants and felons ineligible for Mental Health Court), are supervised two (2) of the above probation officers who have a split caseload. - H. Felony Child Support Caseloads Two (2) adult probation officers and one (1) community corrections case manager supervise felony non-support cases.
+- (1) Sex Offenders -ESU probation officers supervise sex offenders in addition to other violent offenders to provide a higher level of monitoring and supervision for one of the highest risk offender populations. - (2) Domestic Violence (DV) & Other Violent Offenders ESU probation officers supervise domestic batterers in addition to other violent offenders. - (3) Mentally III Offenders -The chronically mentally ill population of offenders, who are not assigned to the Mental Health Court (misdemeanants and felons ineligible for Mental Health Court), are supervised by ESU probation officers. - G. Felony Child Support Caseloads Two (2) adult probation officers and one (1) community corrections case manager supervise felony non-support cases.
 These officers keep track of all time spent on these cases to submit for reimbursement from the Title IV-D program.
-Monroe County Government receives 66% reimbursement for the salaries and fringe benefits of these probation officers, receiving reimbursement for each hour of service the officers spend supervising the Title IV-D felony caseload. - I. Administrative (High Volume) Caseload One (1) probation officer (Adult Probation) supervises a high-volume administrative caseload consisting of offenders who were transferred to other jurisdictions for supervision or were placed on non-reporting probation by the Court. - J. Community Service Work A Community Corrections Field Officer oversees referrals to the Public Restitution Program. - K. Court Alcohol and Drug Program Education ONLY The director of the Court Alcohol and Drug Program (Adult Probation) oversees referrals to the program for the PRIME for Life substance education program and the Alcohol and Marijuana Education Program.
+Monroe County Government receives 66% reimbursement for the salaries and fringe benefits of these probation officers, receiving reimbursement for each hour of service the officers spend supervising the Title IV-D felony caseload. - H. Administrative Caseloads Administrative caseloads consisting of offenders who were transferred to other jurisdictions for supervision or were placed on non-reporting probation by the Court are supervised by four (4) probation officers assigned to the Low/Administrative caseloads in the Adult Unit. - I. Community Service Work A Community Corrections Field Officer oversees referrals to the Public Restitution Program. - J. Court Alcohol and Drug Program Education ONLY The director of the Court Alcohol and Drug Program (Adult Probation) oversees referrals to the program for the PRIME for Life substance education program and the Alcohol and Marijuana Education Program.

-- L. Problem Solving Court Program The Problem Solving Court (PSC) Program consists of four components:
+- K. Problem Solving Court Program The Problem Solving Court (PSC) Program consists of four components:

 - (1) Drug Treatment Court;

 - (2) Reentry Court;

 - (3) Veterans Court; and

 - (4) Mental Health Court.